hristo-vrigazov/CarND-Vehicle-Detection/writeup_template.md

 rescales the image and passes it to the network.
 Then prediction is decoded in `extract_boxes_from_yolo_output`, which returns a list of bounding boxes for each of the 20 classes, and we get the the bounding boxes for cars, which is class 6.
-Then the `CarDetector` instance performs heatmap thresholding as explained below and draws the boes to the screen.
+Then the `CarDetector` instance performs heatmap thresholding as explained below and draws the boxes to the screen.

 [//]: # (Image References)